phetdam/bac-advanced-ml/README.rst

    bac_logo1.png
    :alt: BAC logo 1

-A repository containing lecture and exercise materials for the BAC Advanced Team's intro to machine learning curriculum.
+A repository containing lectures and exercises for the BAC Advanced Team's intro to machine learning curriculum.

 Contents
 --------